 - 1. Transportation to and from facilities is the responsibility of the student; - 2.
 The student is responsible for their own personal liability and safety during travel to and from assigned experiential learning sites; - 3.
-If the intern experiences an injury or illness while at their supervised practice facility, the student should notify the instructor immediately.
+If the student experiences an injury or illness while at their supervised practice facility, the student should notify the instructor immediately.
 The student and instructor will follow the facility's policies and procedures for on-duty injuries; - 4.
 Criminal background checks may be required by an experiential learning facility.
 Students must complete requirements by the deadline set by the instructor/facility.
-Students are responsible for all costs associated with the background checks. - 5.
-Drug screening may be required by an experiential learning facility.
-Students are required to provide evidence of a negative drug screen prior to starting their first supervised practice rotation.
-Students are responsible for all costs associated with screening. - 6.
-Criminal background checks and drug screening are ordered/arranged via www.CastleBranch.com and specific requirements vary among facilities.
+Students are responsible for all costs associated with the background checks.
 The course instructor will provide detailed instructions on obtaining the criminal background check.
-In the event that a student's criminal background check discloses a conviction, the instructor will then determine whether the student may continue with the experiential learning opportunity.
+In the event that a student's criminal